 - Gilmore Girls – The dramedy centers around the relationship between a thirty-something single Mom and her teen daughter living in Stars Hollow, CT.
 The town is based off of my hometown!
 There are 7 seasons, plus a 4 episode revival (Netflix).

 - Riverdale – Ever hear of Archie from the comic books?
-Riverdale is about Archie and his gang solving Riverdale, their town’s mysteries, all while navigating the troubled waters of romance, school and family.
-There are 3 seasons (Netflix).
+Riverdale is about Archie and his gang solving Riverdale, their town’s mysteries, all while navigating the troubled waters of romance, school and family – 4 seasons (Netflix).

 - The Society – A modern take on “Lord of the Flies” set in the CT suburbs, it’s definitely a YA show with enough adult content so all can enjoy it.
-There is 1 Season out, Season 2 on the way in 2020 (Netflix)
+1 Season (Netflix)

 - Gossip Girl – Privileged teens on the Upper East Side can’t hide their secrets, romances, and scandals from society when a blogger, Gossip Girl, is always watching.
 One of my fav shows, discontinued after 6 seasons, but rumors of a revival are swirling.
 (Netflix)